Letter from Jeff

-The IOPS Academy is an 18-month graduate program of unparalleled support.
+The IOPS Academy is a graduate program of unparalleled support.
 IOPS combines intimate in-person trainings, interactive online video classes, and access to a comprehensive library of DVD support material.

 You will emerge as an exceptional teacher who communicates a clear, precise image of human function and brings out your best self in your work.